bludit/documentation-english/pages/getting-started/upgrade-guide/index.md

 <h2 id="upgrade-from-major-version">Upgrade from the same major version</h2>

-The next steps are valid for upgrade any version from the same major version.
-The major version is the first digit from the value, for example, `Bludit v3.x`.
+The next steps are valid for upgrading to any version of Bludit from the same major version.
+The major version is the first digit in the version number, for example, `Bludit v3.x`.

-1. Make a full backup, all files and directories.
+1. Make a full backup, including all files and directories.
 2. Remember which version of Bludit you are using for a possible roll-back.
 3. Download the latest version from [the official page](https://www.bludit.com).
 4. Extract the zip file.
 5. Replace existing files with the new files.
-6. Clean your cache browser, please read the note bellow.
+6. Clean your browser cache, and please read the note bellow.
 7. Log into the admin area and check your settings.
 8. Done.

-> Note: If your website is behind some kind of cache system, for example, Cloudflare provides by default one, you need to purge the files to get the new files, also is a good idea to clean up the cache from your browser.
-Bludit tries to reload the files with the new ones but some vendors like TinyMCE are not reloading the files and provoke some issues in UI or Javascript errors.
+> Note: If your website is behind some kind of server cache system (for example, Cloudflare provides one by default) you need to purge the files there, too.
+It's also a good idea to clear your browser cache.
+Bludit tries to reload the files with the new ones, but some componenets like TinyMCE may not reload, and provoke some issues in the UI or throw out Javascript errors.

 ---

 <h2 id="upgrade-from-bludit-2-to-bludit-3">Upgrade Bludit from v2.3.4 to Bludit v3.0</h2>

-To do the migration, we recommend the tool created by [@anaggh](https://github.com/anaggh), please read the follow considerations and also read the process in his repository.
-If you have any question you can ask in the [forum](https://forum.bludit.org) or in the [chat](https://gitter.im/bludit/support).
+To migrate between major versions, we recommend the tool created by [@anaggh](https://github.com/anaggh).
+Please read the following considerations, and also read the process outlined in his repository.
+If you have any questions you can ask in the [forum](https://forum.bludit.org) or in the [chat](https://gitter.im/bludit/support).

 ### Consideration before the migration